-Challengers Young Adult Schemes are for disabled young people aged 18 to 25 to make friends and try out fun activities.
+Our Challengers Young Adult Schemes in Surrey and Hampshire are for disabled young people ages 18 to 25 to make friends and try out fun activities.
 These run at weekends, evenings, and school holidays.

 There’s always lots of things to do at these schemes!
 Organised activities include trips out to the IMAX cinema, skiing, bowling, and lunch out at Pizza Express.

 Every scheme has spaces for young adults with complex impairments who need a higher level of support.
 Our fab dynamic team is ready to provide whatever level of support every individual needs.
 You can choose your preferred days and activities from our list of programmes.

-We currently run Young Adult Schemes in Basingstoke, Bookham, Farnham and Guildford.
+We currently run Young Adult Schemes in Basingstoke, Farnham, Guildford and Leatherhead.

 - Visit our Bookings section for information about how to book.

 - If you need any help call the Play and Leisure Team on 01483 230 939 or email PlayandLeisureTeam@disability-challengers.org

 Costs will depend on the ratio of support young people have – more details on how much a day at a Challengers Young Adult Scheme costs can be found on our Prices & Payments page.